A Little Summer Bonus – Save 15%

 Are there any other costs?
 Is there anything I need to bring?

-All essential materials and tools are provided.
+All materials required for the course are provided.

 When I've finished, what course can I do next?

 The City Lit sculpture department offers a wide range of exciting courses that will allow you to progress from beginner to advanced and learn a range of techniques.
-After this course you may wish to join a course in a material or process you have tried before to develop your skills further, or try something completely different.
-We offer courses in prop making, metal, clay, wax, carving in stone and wood, mould making and casting in Jesmonite, or pewter and much more!
-You may wish to progress onto the year-long City Lit Sculpture course VU841, which helps you to build your own individual sculpture practice and culminates with an exhibition in the City Lit gallery.
+After this course, you may wish to join a similar course to develop your skills further or try something completely different.
+We offer courses in prop making, metal, clay, carving in stone and wood, mould making and casting, and much more!
+Alternatively, you may wish to progress onto the year-long City Lit Sculpture course VU841, which helps you build your individual sculpture practice.

-We are constantly adding new courses.
-Please ask your tutor for advice or browse the City Lit website for inspiration.
-It is also possible to contact our visual arts team by emailing visualarts@citylit.ac.uk, or calling 0203 880 2415 Monday - Friday 10am - 5pm.
+Please ask your tutor for advice, browse the City Lit website for inspiration, or contact our visual arts team by emailing visualarts@citylit.ac.uk or calling 0203 880 2415 Monday - Friday, 11 am - 4 pm.